S1ll4b3l/timmylinux/README.md

 **TimmyLinux** is a basic network monitoring tools.
 It can be used for 3 different purposes, network scanning, port scanning, and network traffic monitoring.

+**1. Network Scanner**, you can use it to scan any devices that connected to your local network, such as your own wifi, etc.

+**2. Network Traffic Monitoring**, you can use it to maintain your own server by watching any network traffic coming to your own server, can be use to prevent net flood, etc.

+**3. Port Scanner**, you can use it to scan for any open port on the targeted ip that you find after doing network scanning.

 ![Timmy Logo](image/timmylogo.jpg)